ChahidAbderrazak/academic-website/content/publication/2018-Methods-DNA-PWM/index.md

 #slides: example
 ---

-his work has been supported by the King Abdullah University of Science and Technology (KAUST) Base Research Fund (BAS/1/1606-01-01) to VBB, (BAS/1/1627-01-01) to TMLK, and KAUST Office of Sponsored Research (OSR) under Awards No CARF – FCC/1/1976-17-01.
+This work has been supported by the King Abdullah University of Science and Technology (KAUST) Base Research Fund (BAS/1/1606-01-01) to VBB, (BAS/1/1627-01-01) to TMLK, and KAUST Office of Sponsored Research (OSR) under Awards No CARF – FCC/1/1976-17-01.

 Supplementary notes can be added here, including [code and dataset](https://github.com/EMANG-KAUST/QuPWM).